THE FALL OF THE ROMAN EMPIRE

 Do My Paintings Roma AD 476 reflect the ‘Fall’ of the Roman Empire?

 My series ROMA AD 476 consists of 100 images, 8 X 10 inches, on Stonehenge paper.
-The video shows my paintings as I did them, one after another, all 100.
+The series is in a private collection.

 I didn’t seek to answer the question or make a comparison of the ‘Fall.’
 I was interested in creating images freely without a defined purpose in mind: do good work and let what was stored in my mind at the time just happen.
 My series is what it is, a time in which I was thinking what is happening in the USA today, and what needs to be changed, and what can be done to assure that the USA will not ‘Fall’; that its best days are still ahead, not in the past; that we have the will power and leadership to take on the challenges; deal with the many issues as a world power in the 21st Century, and deliver a better tomorrow for the American people.
 My hope, well more than that, my desire was to see that the American Dream was not dying, not dead, but was on the way to a better tomorrow.
 To do anything less is a tragedy, as possibly we are the last best hope for democracy, and for a “spaceship earth” that is sustainable, and will benefit all creatures, all life.